nitesprite/OpenGLFeatureTesting/README.md

 Test ground for C# and OpenTK.

-Doesn't perform any fonction other than a repository for code examples
+Doesn't perform any function other than a repository for code examples